 - How to test Pins with secret boards

-- How to sell art, crafts & jewelry on Pinterest
+- How to sell art, crafts & jewelry online with Pinterest

 Selling on Pinterest is a bit different because you’ll need a business account with followers to advertise your products to.
 But even if you don’t have a massive follower base yet, you can use Promoted Pins to advertise your products.
 This way you have a chance to get someone to follow your boards and buy your products.